marcandrysco/CSE227-Project/rep/rep.md

 particularly worrisome and plan to investigate further.

 # Related Work
-This is the related work.
-It talks about stuff other people have done that is similar to what we did.

 In contrast to our approach, which treats the browser as a black-box, white-box fuzzing symbolically executes the program it is testing in